Teaching Your Teen to Drive

 - Focus on “higher level” learning: scanning ahead, recognizing hazards, and learning to anticipate the behavior of other drivers.

-Now that your teen has become proficient in the basic operational skills of driving, it is essential that you ensure they be exposed to a wide variety of driving circumstances and conditions.
+Now that your teen has become proficient in the basic operational skills of driving, it is essential that they be exposed to a wide variety of driving circumstances and conditions.
 “Make a point of driving with them in different conditions that they have yet to experience – quiet neighborhood streets, multi-lane roads, and highways.
 Drive with them at different times of the day, in poor weather, and with varying levels of traffic.
 It’s much better that they experience these conditions with you, rather than alone or with other teens.

 Much of what has been discussed to this point has related specifically to the basic skills your teen will need to be a safe driver.
 Now, your goal is to ensure your teen is thinking intelligently and making the right decisions as a driver.
 Sometimes after teens become proficient with the basic skills, parents/guardians will often “step back,” becoming less involved in their teen’s supervision.
 But there’s still a lot to learn; their teen’s education is not complete.